Sebastix/crypto-dca/README.md

 You can visit the Bitcoin DCA Support channel on Telegram: https://t.me/bitcoindca

 ## Contributing
 Contributions are highly welcome!
-Feel free to submit issues and pull requests on https://github.com/jorijn/bitcoin-dca.
+Feel free to submit issues and pull requests on https://github.com/jorijn/bitcoin-dca or on this fork https://github.com/Sebastix/crypto-dca

 Like the work of Jorijn?
-Buy him a 🍺 by sending some sats to `bc1quqjfmnldh9nfnxpucyvxh9pc63jyp0qdkpmf32`.
+Buy him a 🍺 by sending some sats.
+Onchain: `bc1quqjfmnldh9nfnxpucyvxh9pc63jyp0qdkpmf32`
+Lightning: `03e85b676b0e8c84088525a1377b075dc4e12197bf2974529a3a5fdbfb47e957a2`